j-friedrich/OASIS/README.md

 The scripts to produce the figures and table are in the subfolder 'examples' with names obvious from the arXiv paper.
 They can be run with `python examples/fig[1-6].py`.

+To demonstrate how to use the methods on your own data, we included a demo jupyter notebook in the subfolder 'examples' as well.

 #### Other implementations
 * Matlab: https://github.com/zhoupc/OASIS_matlab